-8.4.5 Set Anyway Trigger
+8.4.6 Set Anyway Trigger

-In the free trigger mode, the camera can receive signals from software trigger, hardware trigger and counter trigger.
+In the free trigger mode, the camera can receive signals from software trigger, hardware trigger, action command trigger, and counter trigger.

 - 1. Click Acquisition Control > Trigger Mode, and select On as Trigger Mode. - 2.
 Select Anyway as Trigger Source.